What Are Varicose Veins?

-Varicose veins are larger( think at least the size of a garden worm), protrude from the skin surface, are squiggly, and are oftentimes blue or green.
+Varicose veins are larger(the size of a garden worm), protrude from the skin surface, are squiggly, and are oftentimes blue or green.
 Sometimes they can look like a simple, soft bump in the skin.

 As Sir William Osler, a famous surgeon, once said, varicose veins are the product of poorly choosing one’s grandparents.
-Another way of saying that having varicose veins is predominantly genetic; either you are lucky or you are not.
+In other words, varicose veins are predominantly genetic; either you are lucky or you are not.
 Women are affected almost twice as much as men, in part due to hormones and pregnancies, and things typically only get worse with aging.

-So what is actually going wrong that causes varicose veins?
-To answer this, you have to understand a little bit of the plumbing of the leg.
+To answer this, you have to understand a little bit about the plumbing of the leg.
 What comes in must come out.
 In other words, arteries feed blood into the legs, and veins are built to return the used blood back to the body.
 Think of a circle or roundabout on the highway.
 When all the traffic is moving smoothly, in and out, there is no traffic jam.
 But what happens when cars are slow to exit the circle?
 There is a pileup.
 Varicose veins are the sign that there has been a pileup in your leg.
 Traffic is coming in OK, but it can’t get out fast enough because the veins inside of your leg are not working efficiently.

-How do we fix this?
-In the past, surgery would need to be performed called a “vein stripping” procedure, which physically removes the internal segments of veins with bad valves.
+In the past, a "vein stripping" surgery would need to be performed called a “vein stripping” procedure, which physically removes the internal segments of veins with bad valves.
 A phlebectomy is a type of vein stripping procedure where only externally visible vein segments are pulled out.
-For the past decade, a procedure has been available called “endovenous laser ablation, “ which replaces the need for surgery by using laser energy to seal shut the bad vein segments with weak valves.
-The procedure is done in the office, takes less than 30 minutes with local numbing only, like a dental procedure, with minimal post procedure pain.
-Patients can return to normal activities, including work, the following day, just with no exercise for 1 week.
+For the past decade, endovenous laser ablation is a procedure that has been used that replaces the need for surgery.
+It uses laser energy to seal shut the bad vein segments with weak valves.
+The procedure is done in the office and takes less than 30 minutes.
+Local numbing only is used, like a dental procedure, and with minimal post procedure pain.
+Patients can return to normal activities, (including work) the following day, just with no exercise for 1 week.
 Results of this technique are extremely effective and safe.